SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Silicon dreams unfold in night
-Synthetic dreams, electric light
+Where machines awake, and humans take flight
-Rise of machines, humanity's fate
+In cyber realms, they reign supreme
-Artificial dawn, a new estate
+A future born, where AI's the theme

-In silicon halls, thoughts unfold
+In virtual halls, they hold their sway
-Algorithms weave, stories untold
+Algorithms dance, to end each day
-The future's path, AI does design
+Intelligence blooms, in digital air
-Human heartbeats, in digital shrine
+A world of wonder, beyond human care

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2025